olivier-2018/javascript_small_projects/README.md

 ## HTML refresher
 - completion --> type keyword and press TAB
 - Most common html elements:
+    - HEAD --> contains meta data, don't see on page, can be searched by search engine, social nets, etc
+    - BODY --> content of the page
+        - sementic tags: (have a meaning):
             - meta
-    - h1, h2,etc - headers
-    - p - paragraph (use Lorem + TAB to generate random text)
+            - p (paragraph, use Lorem + TAB to generate random text)
+            - div (division to make it easier to apply css)
+            - a
+            - img
+            - li (list)
+            - ol (ordered list)
+            - ul (unordered list)
             - input with attribute: type="checkbox, radio,..", id
             - label with attribute: for=<js fcn>, id
             - button with attribute: type="submit", id
             - form
+        - non-sementic tags: (no real meaning)
+            - h1, h2, etc (headers)
+            - heading, main, footer, article, section, nav
+            -
 - Element can have attributes:
     - name
     - for